The use of nanoparticles for the early diagnosis, treatment, and imaging of several disorders has increased recently.

 This is an approximation project since the variable to be predicted is continuous (adhesive strength).

-Here, the primary goal is to model the adhesive strength as a function of the shear rate and the particle diameter.
+The primary goal here is to model the adhesive strength as a function of the shear rate and the particle diameter.

 2. Data set